ISISComputingGroup/EPICS-eurotherm2k/eurotherm2k_docs/ReadASCII Driver Manual.rst

 The Driver PVs
 --------------

 The ramp and lookup are controlled through the RAMPON and LUTON PVs respectively.
-These are independent controls and so enable 4 different modes.
+These are independent controls and so enable 4 different modes:

+#.
+Ramp Off, Lookup Off: Normal operation, the user sets values manually and they are immediately set
+#.
+Ramp Off, Lookup On: User sets set point values manually, PID values are automatically changed accordingly.
+PID values can also be set manually
+#.
+Ramp On, Lookup Off: The set point is ramped towards the value set by the user.
+PID values do not changed automatically.
+#.
+Ramp On, Lookup On: The set point is ramped towards the value set by the user.
+PID values automatically change accordingly.

 Prior to using the lookup table the file directory must be set.
 This consists of a 'base' directory, which should be set at start up through the st.cmd, and a target directory to swap between files within the base folder.
 The base folder is currently set to "C:\InstrumentSettings".